Languages of Asia: Afro-Asiatic

 The Afroasiatic languages (in older sources Hamito-Semitic) are represented in Asia by the Semitic branch.
-Semitic languages are spoken in Western Asia, and include Arabic, Hebrew and Aramaic, in addition to extinct languages such as Akkadian.
+Semitic languages are spoken in Western Asia, and include the various dialects of Arabic and Aramaic, Modern Hebrew, and Modern South Arabian languages in addition to extinct languages such as Akkadian and Ancient South Arabian.

 Siberian families

 Besides the Altaic families already mentioned (of which Tungusic is today a minor family of Siberia), there are a number of small language families and isolates spoken across northern Asia.
 These include the Uralic languages of western Siberia (better known for Hungarian and Finnish in Europe), the Yeniseian languages (linked to Turkic and to the Athabaskan languages of North America), Yukaghir, Nivkh of Sakhalin, Ainu of northern Japan, Chukotko-Kamchatkan in easternmost Siberia, and—just barely—Eskimo–Aleut.
 Some linguists have noted that the Koreanic languages share more similarities with the Paleosiberian languages than with the Altaic languages.
-The extinct Ruan-ruan language of Mongolia is unclassified, and does not show genetic relationships with any other known language family.
+The extinct Rouran language of Mongolia is unclassified, and does not show genetic relationships with any other known language family.